Top of page

 • Understanding other cultures

-Careers that often interest Spanish majors include:
+Careers that often interest Spanish majors, and fields our graduates work in, include:

 Recent graduates have worked in large numbers in the law; health care; finance; education; and several other fields.